Greninja9257/Ollama-Ai-Website/README.md

 To modify the front-end, edit the index.html and script.js files.
 To extend backend functionality, modify server.js.
 License
-This project is licensed under the ISC License.
+This project is licensed under the Apache License.
 See LICENSE for more details.